 “I need to be an anchor”

-Markus Krösche, sporting director of Eintracht Frankfurt, explains his transfer policy, considers an overwintering in the feasible and promises not to commit hara-kiri.
+Markus Krösche, sporting director of Eintracht Frankfurt, explains his transfer policy, considers an overwintering in the Champions feasible and promises not to commit hara-kiri.

 Basically, it’s not much different in terms of procedures than in the Europa League …